simoncblyth/opticks/examples/README.rst

     This example was used to develop the watertight OptiX OCtx wrapper (C opaque pointer style) which does not leak any optix types into its interface.

+    Intersects are highly instrumented with the position of each interesect recorded into a pos buffer.

 UseOptiXGeometryInstanced
     start from UseOptiXGeometryInstancedStandalone, plan: